data-gymnasia/courses/content/linear-algebra/content.md

 > id: span
 ## Span

-Although there are many operations on columns of real numbers (like squaring each entry), the fundamental operations in linear algebra are the **linear** ones: addition of two columns, multiplication of the whole column by a constant, and compositions of those operations.
+Although there are many operations on columns of real numbers, the fundamental operations in linear algebra are the **linear** ones: addition of two columns, multiplication of the whole column by a constant, and compositions of those operations.
 In this section we will introduce some vocabulary to help us reason about linear relationships between vectors.

 [Continue](btn:next)